scality/backbeat/docs/DesignMDIngestion.md

 ## Rejected Options

 * One of the designs proposed was to replicate and ingest data from buckets, one bucket at a time.
-This would allow the user to customize which buckets to move to mongodb and replicate.
+This would allow the user to customize which buckets to copy metadata to MongoDB.
 This could cause some issues:

   * The metadata servers and the MongoDB backend will have to constantly communicate and keep track of which buckets have been replicated between one another.

-  * We will have to come up with an efficient way of filtering logs, which will be

-    more time consuming that simply using the filter that is built in with MongoDB.
+  * We will have to come up with an efficient way of filtering logs, which will be more time consuming that simply using the filter that is built in with MongoDB.